Ellicott City Station:

 America's First Railroad: the 13-Mile Tour

 Railroading in America began in Baltimore when the first commercial mile of railroad track was laid by the B&O Railroad.
 By 1830 the B&O's track reached only 13 miles west to the tiny industrial town of Ellicott Mills, Maryland.
 Eventually the B&O's line stretched over 4,000 miles linking 13 states and the nation's capitol.
 What started out as an experiment by local business men would expand into one of the most influential railroads in America and become a symbol of the industrial revolution, transforming the way people and goods moved across the country, and fueling the growth and expansion of America.
-This tour begins at the B&O Railroad Museum in Baltimore, the birthplace of American railroading with 40 acres of railroad history to explore.
+This self-guided tour begins at the B&O Railroad Museum in Baltimore, the birthplace of American railroading with 40 acres of railroad history to explore.
 Your tour ends at Ellicott City Station, America's Oldest Railroad Station in historic Ellicott City, Maryland where your group will learn how the railroad changed American lives.
 Tour duration including travel time between both sites is approximately 2.5 hours.
 Reservations accepted between 11am-2pm Wednesdays, Thursdays, or Fridays.
-Cost is $12.00 per person.
+Cost is $20.00 per person.
 Contact Group Sales at 410-752-2462 x205 or 410-461-1945.

 Scenic Byways, B&O Railroad, Civil War Trails